docker/docs/content/subscription/downgrade.md

 > **Important**
 >
-> If you downgrade from a Pro subscription to a Personal subscription, note that Personal subscriptions don't include collaborators for private repositories.
+> If you downgrade your personal account from a Pro subscription to a Personal subscription, note that Personal subscriptions don't include collaborators for private repositories.
 If you have collaborators when you move to a Personal subscription from a paid subscription you need to remove all collaborators.
 If you haven't removed collaborators within 30 days of moving to a free plan, all collaborators are automatically removed from your account.
 { .important }

 ## Downgrade your Docker subscription